Esteph27/wedding-website/README.md

 - **Docker**: Used to containerise the application for deployment on Fly.io.

-- **AWS Route 53** – Used for custom domain registration and DNS routing to Fly.io.
+- **AWS Route 53**: Used for custom domain registration and DNS routing to Fly.io.

 ## File Structure
+An overview of the project's file structure, showing how the code, templates, static assets, and configuration files are organised.

 ```
 .